-We may be unable to successfully expand our operations into new markets and submarkets, which could have a material adverse effect on us, the trading price of our shares and our ability to make distributions to our shareholders.
+We may be unable to successfully expand our operations into new markets and submarkets, which could have a material adverse effect on us, the trading price of our stock and our ability to make distributions to our shareholders.

-In connection with our strategic transformation, which began in 2021, we intend to further expand our residential platform through acquisitions in Sunbelt markets.
-Our current targeted expansion markets include Atlanta, Georgia, Raleigh/Durham, North Carolina, Charlotte, North Carolina and Dallas-Fort Worth, Texas.
-During 2021 and 2022, we acquired five apartment communities in the Atlanta metro region and plan to continue to invest in the Sunbelt region in 2023 and beyond.
+In connection with our strategic transformation, we intend to expand our residential platform through acquisitions in Southeastern markets.
+Our current targeted expansion markets include Atlanta, Georgia, Raleigh/Durham, North Carolina, and Charlotte, North Carolina.
+During 2021, we acquired two apartment communities in the Atlanta metro region and plan to continue to invest in the Southeast region in 2022 and beyond.
 However, our historic operations have been concentrated in the Washington DC, metro region, where we have expertise in acquiring and operating assets.
 The risks applicable to our ability to acquire, integrate and operate apartment communities in the Washington DC, metro region are also applicable to our ability to acquire, integrate and operate apartment communities in new markets.
-In addition to these risks, we will not possess the same level of familiarity with the dynamics and market conditions of any new markets that we have entered in connection with our strategic transformation or that we may enter, which could adversely affect our ability to expand and success in expanding into those markets.
+In addition to these risks, we will not possess the same level of familiarity with the dynamics and market conditions of any new markets that we may enter, which could adversely affect our ability to expand and success in expanding into those markets.
 Furthermore, we may be unable to build a significant market share or achieve a desired return on our investments in new markets.
-The occurrence of any of the foregoing risks could have a material adverse effect on us, the trading price of our shares and our ability to make distributions to our shareholders.
+The occurrence of any of the foregoing risks could have a material adverse effect on us, the trading price of our stock and our ability to make distributions to our shareholders.

 Our performance and value are subject to risks associated with our apartment communities and with the real estate industry, which could adversely affect our cash flow and ability to make distributions to our shareholders.
-Furthermore, substantially all of our investments are concentrated in the multifamily asset class.